 The CB Coordinator is expected to hold a prominent position within the governance structure of the RHC and to drive the CB programme of work for the benefit of the region, within the overarching IHO CB Strategy.
 The CB Coordinator should have oversight of all CB assessments and analysis and organise action to build capacity in the region and promote the work of the IHO.

-CB Coordinators are expected to keep a record of the Capacity Building Phase Stage of all the countries and territories in their RHC region in accordance with the template in annex.
-This record will be part of the 5-year regional CB plan.
+CB Coordinators are expected to keep a record of the Capacity Building Phase Stage of all the countries and territories in their RHC region in accordance with the CB Procedures.
+This record will be part of the 3-year regional CB work plan.

-The CB Coordinator will be a member of the CBSC which meets at least once per annum.
+The CB Coordinator will preferably be a member of the CBSC which meets at least once per annum.
 Between meetings the business of the CBSC is conducted through email.

-The CB Coordinator is responsible for developing a 5-year regional CB plan to feed into the 5-year IHO Work Plan (approved at each International Hydrographic Conference) and to review this plan on an annual basis to ensure emerging requirements are addressed.
+The CB Coordinator is responsible for developing a 3-year regional CB work plan to feed into the 3-year IHO Work Programme (approved at each International Hydrographic Conference/Assembly) and to review this plan on an annual basis to ensure emerging requirements are addressed.
 This plan will be the supporting document to the annual request of Capacity Building support to the CBSC.

 The CB Coordinator should be alert to regional projects (possibly donor funded) which might benefit the members of the RHC and be prepared to promote the work of the IHO and CB in particular within these projects.